StarStruck season 6: Final Judgment

 The winner was announced on a two-hour TV special dubbed as StarStruck: The Final Judgment was held live on December 19, 2015 at the GMA Network Studio Annex (Studio 7 and Studio 8) on the same event.

 Hosted by Dingdong Dantes, But Megan Young, she was not attending as a co-host, because she serves as a presenter co-host from Miss World 2015 pageants on the same date.
 The segment co-hosted are graduates with Mark Herras, Miguel Tanfelix, Kris Bernal and Rocco Nacino.
 The council was formed with Regine Velasquez and Jennylyn Mercado while Maryo J. de los Reyes took over the place of Joey de Leon in this event.

 An opening dance number consist of graduates including Mark Herras, Jennylyn Mercado, Yasmien Kurdi, Mike Tan, Ryza Cenon, LJ Reyes, Aljur Abrenica, Kris Bernal, Steven Silva, Enzo Pineda, Diva Montelaba, Rocco Nacino and Sef Cadayona from previous seasons.
 The junior graduates, Miguel Tanfelix, Ella Guevara and Sandy Talag perform a dance number.
-They were joined by the ultimate final fourteen and the avengers performances were next to performing re-enacting their elimination week by week by singing and dancing.
+They were joined by the ultimate final fourteen and the avengers’ performances were next to performing re-enacting their elimination week by week by singing and dancing.

-The avenger, Analyn Barro received P100,000 pesos each, was awarded by Palmolive after earning the highest number of votes from the viewers.
+The avenger, Analyn Barro received P100,000 pesos awarded by Palmolive after earning the highest number of votes from the viewers.